CNGaoWenbo/Algoruthm-Course/README.md

 # Algoruthm-Course
 There are programming assignments for an Algorithm course on a MOOC platform.

-The length of input arrays mostly range from (0,10^5), the number range from (0,10^9).
+The length of input arrays mostly range from (0,10^5), the numbers in arrays range from (0,10^9).
 The run time limit is 5.0s.

 To prevent copying codes to pass the exam and get the certificate, I will not release whihc MOOC platfor or course name.